ohdsi-studies/DeadModel/README.md

 outcomeId <- '(if externally validating model) cohortDefinitionId for dead people in cohortTable'

-# Now run the following to check plp is working:
-checkInstall(connectionDetails=connectionDetails)

 # code to do prediction for each patient in the cohortTable with cohort_definition_id 1
 prediction <- applyDeadModel(connectionDetails = connectionDetails,
                                 cdmDatabaseSchema = cdmDatabaseSchema,